Ohio State's Day won't soon forget team's playoff stumble - WHIZ News

 Day, in his first meeting with the media since returning from the Clemson game, joked that was now pondering the loss “every other second as opposed to every second.”

-“Especially when the game was played Monday night, right there front and center, it’s hard to let go,” the first-year coach who was chosen to follow retiring coaching legend Urban Meyer said.
+“Especially when the game was played Monday night, right there front and center, it’s hard to let go,” said the first-year coach who was chosen to follow retiring coaching legend Urban Meyer.

 “I’m just telling you it’s hard to let go, and we’re not going to let go,” he said.
 “You have to move on with your life, but at the same time we talked to the team — we’re not going to just flush this.
 This is going to be here for a long time.
 And that’s the way it should be.
 We felt like we had a chance to go win the whole thing, we didn’t do it, so it’s going to stay fresh in our minds.”